Search Integration And The Panl Response Object

 http://localhost:8181/mechanical-pencils/default/

-Which will return the JSON response detailed below.
+Which will return one of the JSON responses detailed below, either

 Error Responses